National Outdoor Leadership School: Curriculum

-Leave No Trace
+Leave No Trace National Program

 The Leave No Trace National Program began in the 1960s as the USDA Forest Service looked for ways to help people take care of the public lands they were visiting in increasing numbers.
 In the early 1990s NOLS partnered with the Forest Service on the program.
 1994 marks the founding of the Leave No Trace Center for Outdoor Ethics, a non-profit organization.

 The principles of Leave No Trace concern minimizing the social and environmental impacts that have led to ecological degradation.
 The program serves as an education tool to provide guidance for how to behave while camping in the backcountry.
 The seven principles are: